-A Multi-Year Guaranteed Annuities (MYGA) is a hybrid of a fixed annuity and CD.
-The MYGA guarantees a fixed rate for the entire duration of the contract's terms, anywhere from 1 to 10 years.
-Rates range from 3-10%, depending on the insurance company, national interest rates, and the chosen contract term.
+A Multi-Year Guaranteed Annuity (MYGA) is a hybrid of a fixed annuity and CD.
+The MYGA guarantees a fixed rate for the entire duration of the contracts terms, typically from 2 to 10 years.
+Current rates range from 3.00%-4.20%, depending on the length of the contract and insurance company.

-The key distinction between a MYGA and fixed annuity is the term of the guaranteed rate.
+The key distinction between a MYGA and deferred fixed annuities is the terms of the guaranteed rate.
 A MYGA annuity's rate is guaranteed for the full contract term.
-Fixed annuities, although offering the same guaranteed rate, only guarantee it for part of the term.
+Deferred Fixed annuities offer a similar (often slightly higher) guaranteed rate, however that rate could change, up or down, sometime after the first year.

-Example: An 8 year, 6% fixed annuity might guarantee this rate for only the first 5 years.
-An 8 year, 6% MYGA annuity guarantees its rate for the full 8 years.
+An 8 year, 4% fixed annuity might guarantee this rate for only the first 3 years.
+An 8 year, 3.8% MYGA annuity guarantees its rate for the full 8 years.

 The MYGA annuity offers many of the same features as a typical CD.
 Difference number one is that CDs are issued by banks/brokers while MYGA annuities are issued by insurance companies.
 This means that CDs are insured by the FDIC up to $100,000 for non-retirement accounts.
 Annuities are not FDIC insured, but are safeguarded by individual state reserves.
 Annuity coverage varies state-to-state, ranging from $100,000 to $300,000.